Skip to main content

 Limitations

-• The graph shows the execution order for a single object at a time.
-Cross-object execution chains (e.g., a trigger on Account that updates Contact) are not displayed in a single graph.
+• The interactive viewer shows the execution order for a single object at a time.
+Cross-object execution chains (e.g., a trigger on Account that updates Contact) are visible in the Functional Process section, not in the object viewer.

 • The graph reflects the automations present at the time of the scan.
 Real-time changes to your org are not reflected until a new scan is run.